SimpleBus/SimpleBus/message_serializer.md

 // $deserializedEnvelope will be an instance of the original Envelope
 $deserializedEnvelope = $serializer->unwrapAndDeserialize($serializedEnvelope);

-// $message will be an object which is a copy of the original Message
+// $message will be an object which is a copy of the original message
 $message = $deserializedEnvelope->message();
 ```